Typical Dutch habits

 Celebrating King’s Day

-The Dutch are also known for their love of celebrations, and King’s Day is one of the biggest celebrations in the country.
+The Dutch are also known for their love of celebrations.
+King’s Day is one of the biggest celebrations in the country.
 Held on April 27th, King’s Day is a national holiday that celebrates the birthday of King Willem-Alexander.
-On this day, the Dutch dress in orange, which is the national color, and take to the streets for parades, music, and street parties.
+On this day, the Dutch dress in the national color orange and take to the streets for parades, music and street parties.

 Direct communication